 Do you tend to withdraw from a partner as soon as things start to get deep?
 Do you find your relationships tend to stay on the surface?
-If the thought of intimately connecting with a partner makes you uncomfortable, it’s time to find out why.
+If the thought of intimately connecting with a partner makes you uncomfortable, it’s a sign that it’s time to find out why you may have a fear of intimacy.
 To build a healthy, happy, relationship, it takes a certain level of intimacy to be able to grow and trust in a partnership.

-Let’s look at a few common reasons why intimacy can be so downright terrifying.
+Let’s look at a few common reasons why emotional and physical intimacy can be so downright terrifying.

 Your brain may be wired to avoid intimacy.
 As infants, we develop something called an “attachment style” which stems from the bond between a child and a primary caregiver.